nikclarkson/dotnet-unit-testing/README.md

 ## What is Unit Testing?

-**Unit Testing** in this context refers to writing automated functional tests in code that involve no external dependencies.
+For the purposes of this discussion we're going to define **Unit Testing** as writing automated functional tests in code that involve no external dependencies.
 If these tests were to include things like accessing a database, calling another service, etc then it would be more along the lines of an **Integration Testing**.
 > The terms **Unit Test** & **Integration Test** are sometimes defined differently, but for the purposes of this exploration we will be adopting the above definitions.

 ## What are the motivations behind Unit Testing?